osbdr/pipeline-django-semver-demo/README.md

 Examples

-- Introduction of a new tests, increases the version from e.g. '1.0.0' to '1.0.1
+- Introduction of a new tests, increases the version from e.g. `1.0.0` to `1.0.1`

   `$ git commit -m "test: add new unit tests"`

-- Introduction of a new features, increases the version from e.g. '1.0.0' to '1.1.0
+- Introduction of a new features, increases the version from e.g. `1.0.0` to `1.1.0`

   `$ git commit -m "feat: add new features"`

-- Introduction of a new features that are not backward compatible, increases the version from e.g. '1.0.0' to '2.0.0':
+- Introduction of a new features that are not backward compatible, increases the version from e.g. `1.0.0` to `2.0.0`:

   `$ git commit -m "feat!: add new features"`

 ### 'Develop' Branch

 The `develop` branch is configured as a pre-release.
 This is necessary in order to distinguish whether the release is used by the `develop' or the `master'.
-On the `develop' branch, the version therefore also contains `develop' and a build number, e.g. `1.1.0-develop.1
+On the `develop' branch, the version therefore also contains `develop` and a build number, e.g. `1.1.0-develop.1`

 ### `develop` Branch